Filling – Chill at least 4 hours

 Generously butter two 9 inch square or three 8 inch round cake pans.
 Divide 3 cups pecans evenly into buttered pans; shake to coat bottoms and sides of pans.

 Beat the butter until smooth and gradually add the sugar beating until fluffy.
-Add the eggs yolks one at a time.
+Add the eggs yolks one at a time and beat until very light and fluffy.
 Add the vanilla.